Convergence of Noise-Free Sampling Algorithms with Regularized Wasserstein Proximals: Review on Probability Flow ODE with Score Function, Regularized Wasserstein Proximal Operator, and BRWP Algorithm

 \subsection{Regularized Wasserstein proximal operator and kernel formula}

-Concerning \eqref{Euler_backward}, one may note approximating the terminal density $\rho_T:= \rho(t_k+T,\cdot)$ is challenging due to non-linearity concerning the initial density and high dimensional nature of the density function $\rho$.
-The classical JKO scheme in \eqref{JKO} also requires an expensive optimization operation.
+Concerning \eqref{Euler_backward}, one may note that approximating the terminal density \(\rho_{k+1} := \rho(t_k+h,\cdot)\) is challenging due to its nonlinear dependence on the initial density and the high-dimensional nature of \(\rho\).
+A natural approach for discretizing the Fokker-Planck equation is the classical JKO scheme \eqref{JKO}, but each iteration requires solving a Wasserstein proximal operator, which in general involves an expensive optimization problem.

-To address this, we first note that the JKO scheme can be regarded as a Wasserstein proximal operator with KL divergence.
-Then by considering a regularized Wasserstein proximal operator \cite{kernel_proximal}, a kernel formula can be obtained to compute its solution.
-The solution can be adapted to approximate the evolution of the density function along the Fokker-Planck equation with a small stepsize.
+To address this difficulty, we recall that the JKO update can be interpreted as a Wasserstein proximal operator associated with the KL divergence.
+This perspective suggests that, if a tractable surrogate for this proximal operator were available, one could design a stable and semi-implicit discretization of the density evolution.
+Motivated by this idea, we consider a {regularized} Wasserstein proximal operator \citep{kernel_proximal}, which admits a closed-form solution and can therefore be used to approximate the Fokker-Planck dynamics with a small stepsize.

-Assume $t_k=0$ for simplicity.
-Specifically, we first recall the Wasserstein proximal with linear energy
+Let $\rho_0$ be the initial density, we first recall the Wasserstein proximal operator associated with a linear energy functional:

-Note that this is slightly different from the Wasserstein proximal operator with KL divergence as we will later add a Laplacian regularization to this.
-Additionally, by the Benamou-Brenier formula \cite{BB_formula}, the Wasserstein-2 distance can be expressed as an optimal transport problem, leading to
+Note that this differs from the Wasserstein proximal operator with KL divergence used in the JKO scheme; this connection will become clear once a Laplacian regularization is added.

+By the Benamou-Brenier formula \citep{BB_formula}, the Wasserstein-2 distance can be written as an optimal transport problem: